cyberninja13/SOC/README.md

 NIDS: NIDS means Network Intrusion Detection System.
 NIDS is located in the network.

+## TCP-UDP
+TCP is a connection-oriented protocol. - UDP is a datagram oriented protocol.
+TCP is reliable - UDP is not reliable
+TCP is slower - UDP IS faster than TCP

+Example: HTTP, SSH, HTTPS, SMTP -   Example: VoIP, online multiplayer games

 ## Handshake
 The TCP three-way handshake is the method used in a TCP/IP network to create a connection between a local host, client and server.
 It is a three-step method that requires both the client and server to exchange SYN and ACK packets before actual data communication begins.